Ticket #456 (reopened defect)

 Can you add a test for cygwin as well as msys to the patch that fixed this bug for msys?

-comment:7 follow-up: ↓ 8 Changed 18 months ago by dustin
+comment:7 follow-up: ↓ 8 Changed 10 years ago by dustin

-- Keywords review, sprint removed
+- Keywords review sprint removed

 how can I identify a cygwin system in Python?

-comment:8 in reply to: ↑ 7 Changed 18 months ago by hushp1pt
+comment:8 in reply to: ↑ 7 Changed 10 years ago by hushp1pt

 Replying to dustin: